-Try this updated take on salt potatoes with less salt and more flavor.
+Try this updated recipe for grilled salt potatoes with less salt and more flavor.

 Here’s my riff on Syracuse Salt Potatoes Recipe.
 Now that I no longer live in Central New York, the original seems a bit heavy handed to my palate.
 This modern take on the classic tones down the salt and butter and amps up the flavor with garlic and herbs.
 I also toss the spuds on the grill to brown and crunchify them.
 Just don’t call them Syracuse Salt Potatoes.